-How does conveyancing in Plymouth differ for newly converted properties?
+How does conveyancing in Plymouth differ for new build properties?

-Most buyers of new build residence in Plymouth contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the premises is constructed.
-This is because builders in Plymouth tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Plymouth come to us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is ready to move into.
+This is because new home sellers in Plymouth typically acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Plymouth or who has acted in the same development.

 I've recently found out that there is a flying freehold issue on a property I have offered on two weeks back in what was supposed to be a simple, no chain conveyancing.
 Plymouth is where the house is located.
 What do you suggest?